Promoting Nancy’s photography and educating the public about nature, photography, and God

 Final Thoughts

 These comments show my current method for this process.
-My scheme will probably continue to evolve, and even if it doesn’t, I give no guarantee that it is the best plan for you.
-I hope I’ve given some ideas that will be useful and maybe even save you the time of learning everything the hard way, but in the end, the most efficient cataloging scheme is probably the one that most closely matches the workings of your own brain.
+My scheme will probably continue to evolve.
+But even if it doesn’t, I give no guarantee that it is the best plan for you.
+I hope I’ve given some ideas that will be useful and maybe even save you the time of learning everything the hard way.
+But in the end, the most efficient cataloging scheme is probably the one that most closely matches the workings of your own brain.
 Whether you list individual species of plants under ‘purple flower’ or just add ‘purple flower’ as an independent subcategory of ‘flower’ (or ‘plant’) depends on how your brain normally processes these attributes.
 Thinking about and/or understanding how you think could be the most challenging part of this process.

 Posted